Skip to main content

 Following the funeral service, the casket is transferred to the crematorium.

-Once accepted by the crematorium staff the casket may not be opened without the signed approval of the applicant or funeral company.
+Once accepted by the crematorium staff, the casket cannot be opened without the signed approval of the applicant or funeral company.

 The cremation chamber is lined with fire resistant bricks on the walls and ceiling.
 The floor is made from a special masonry compound formulated to withstand extremely high temperatures.